 - Fast Fulfillment: Using BOPIS, customers can usually pick up an item the same day they order it, and often within an hour or two.
 This is much quicker than waiting five or more days to receive something in the mail.

 - Saves Time: Not only is BOPIS faster than shipping, but it’s also faster than browsing a store to find a particular item or items.
-BOPIS time savings are especially pronounced when you’re purchasing a lot of items at one time, e.g., grocery shopping.
+BOPIS time savings are especially pronounced when you’re purchasing many items at once, e.g., grocery shopping.

-- In-stock Guarantee: One of the worst parts of in-person shopping is driving all the way to the store only to discover that the store does not have the item you want in stock.
-With BOPIS you not only know that an item is in stock, but that it is being held for you specifically because you’ve already paid for it (or agreed to pay for it on pickup, depending on how the BOPIS program is structured).
+- In-stock Guarantee: One of the worst parts of in-person shopping is driving to the store only to discover that the store does not have the item you want in stock.
+With BOPIS, you not only know that an item is in stock, but that it is being held for you specifically because you’ve already paid for it (or agreed to pay for it on pickup, depending on how the BOPIS program is structured).

-- Safer During COVID: Because BOPIS customers spend a much shorter amount of time in your store (if they even have to go inside at all), they have a reduced chance of COVID exposure from shopping.
+- Safer During COVID: Because BOPIS customers spend much less time in your store (if they even have to go inside at all), they have a reduced chance of COVID exposure from shopping.
 Using BOPIS, customers can also avoid unnecessary visits to stores.

 BOPIS drives sales and increases profit margins, making it a boon for retailers: